Frequently Asked Questions

 For some tips and tricks, we recommend checking out the “Sunday Swing” video lesson series here.
 Nick Winters, Golf Professional, gives many useful techniques for different golf shots in the series.
-Also visit our Calendar to find out when the next Free Instruction Sunday is, or Contact Nick to schedule a lesson!
+Also visit our golf lessons page to find out about adult and youth lessons with our resident golf instructor Patrick Tracy or contact us to schedule a lesson!

 Golf Etiquette 101

 Having poor etiquette while golfing can not only hurt your group’s morale, but can also affect other players on the golf course.
 Here’s a few tips to make sure fun is had by all:

 - Do your best to keep up with the group in front of you.
 If your group starts to lose sight of the group playing in front of you, and the group playing behind you is right on your tail, let them “play through” as soon as it is convenient, on the next tee box preferably.

 - If you hit a wayward shot, and it looks like it is heading in the general direction of other people, OR you can’t see the area where the ball will land, ALWAYS yell FORE!!
 Fore is the universal symbol for “duck” in golf, so players know to keep their head down or take cover.
 Safety is just as important as anything else on the golf course.

 - Play “Ready Golf” to improve the pace of play.
 If you are ready to play your shot, and nobody else in your group is ready to hit their shot, feel free to hit your ball as long as it is safe to do so.